 External Beam Radiation

 Brachytherapy involves the placement of permanent radioactive seed implants into the prostate.
 It is typically an outpatient procedure, but performed under general anesthesia.
-Brachytherapy appears to be as effective as external beam radiation therapy for low grade, low stage cancers, but some studies have suggested that it is less effective for higher grade and higher stage cancers.
-The long-term results of brachytherapy, especially significant long-term results over ten years are not well known at this time.
+Brachytherapy appears to be as effective as external beam radiation therapy for low grade, low stage cancers, but less data are available to support its effectiveness for higher grade and higher stage cancers.

-Prostate therapy is dependent on the male hormone testosterone to grow.
+Prostate therapy is dependent on the male sex hormone, testosterone, to grow.
 Therefore, by depleting the testosterone levels in patients, the prostate cancer can be put into remission.
-This is not considered a curative therapy, because after approximately 2 to 5 years (and this is highly variable) the cancer begins to grow without the necessity of testosterone, that is the cancer becomes "hormone insensitive, hormone independent".
+This is not considered a curative therapy, because after approximately 2 to 5 years (on average, though this is highly variable) the cancer begins to grow without the necessity of testosterone, that is the cancer becomes "hormone insensitive, hormone independent".
 Ways of depleting the testosterone level include surgical orchiectomy (removal of the testicles), or also can be performed via medications, which deplete the body's testosterone levels (LHRH agonists, anti-androgens).

 The overall incidence of prostate cancer is declining thanks to public awareness, early diagnosis and treatment.
 As in decades past, the majority of patients would present with metastatic disease.
 Today, the vast majority of patients with newly detected prostate cancer, present with clinically localized cancer that is minimal to treat and possible to cure.
 Clearly much work needs to be done regarding scientific investigation of prostate cancer, particularly in prevention, less invasive, more aggressive therapies.

 - Dr. Patrick Walsh's Guide to Surviving Prostate Cancer

 - National Cancer Institute